MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 - Specify where the source is located (latitude and longitude)
 - Specify where the system should look for inventory in the Inventory Visibility service.

-If you are using Intelligent Order Management with finance and operations apps, each fulfillment source should be mapped to a shipping warehouse.
+If you use Intelligent Order Management with finance and operations apps, each fulfillment source should be mapped to a shipping warehouse.
 Be sure to maintain the shipping warehouse that's assigned in fulfillment source settings.

 You can add details about the average processing time of orders in a warehouse.
-This information will be used to determine the planned shipment date of various orders.
+This information is used to determine the planned shipment date of various orders.
 You can also set the cutoff time of a warehouse.
-This information will be used if the **Respect warehouse timings constraint** setting is enabled, so that orders can be sent to a warehouse only between 12 AM and the cutoff time.
+This information is used if the **Respect warehouse timings constraint** setting is enabled, so that orders can be sent to a warehouse only between 12 AM and the cutoff time.

 ### Source lists